 How UAC (User Account Control) affects elevation in Windows 11?

 Windows shows the error the requested operation requires elevation when you try performing certain actions, including accessing a file or folder, installing or modifying an application, or changing account settings.

-“Elevation” in this context is simply access rights granted to a Windows user account or program to process certain administrative tasks.
-In that same vein, UAC settings in Windows allow you to configure these access rights.
+“Elevation” in this context is simply granting administrative rights to a Windows user account or program to process tasks.
+UAC settings in Windows allow you to configure these access rights.

 If the UAC feature is enabled in Windows, it prompts the user to approve the required elevation permissions before performing certain actions.
 This extends the security of your system by preventing unauthorized access.
 So, I recommend leaving this enabled by default and only disabling it temporarily to overcome the error.

 Tips to prevent “The requested operation requires elevation” error in the future